exzhawk/disk_treemap/README.md

   Termux.)
 * B/S structure.
 You can run the scanner on a remote machine, and view treemap via a browser on a local machine
 * Support save/load a treemap.
 You can run the scanner on a machine, then copy result to another one and view it.
-* Support S3 or S3 compatible object storage service
+* Support S3 and S3 compatible object storage service
+* Support using Everything by voidtools to speedup scanning.

 ## Cons

 * The web base frontend may suffer from performance issue if the treemap is too large.
-* Scan speed is not ideal, especially on Windows.

 # Installation